Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 Lee Ha-nee is the definition of someone who surprises you every time.

 She won Miss Korea in 2006.
 She then went back to school — graduating with both a bachelor’s and master’s degree in Korean Traditional Music from Seoul National University.
-She is fluent in English.
-She is a licensed pilot.
-And in Extreme Job, she fights like a professional martial artist.
+She speaks fluent English.
+And in Extreme Job, she fights like a trained martial artist.

 Nobody expected the action.
 That was exactly the point.

-Director Lee Byeong-heon cast her specifically to subvert audience expectations.
-Watching someone known as an elegant beauty queen punch her way through a scene in a chef’s uniform — deadpan, efficient, unsmiling — is one of the funniest and most satisfying reveals in the film.
+Director Lee Byeong-heon cast her specifically to destroy audience expectations.
+Watching someone known as a beauty queen punch her way through a fight in a chef’s uniform — deadpan, efficient, completely unsmiling — is one of the most satisfying reveals in the film.
+She trained specifically for the sequences, and the choreography was designed to be purposefully unglamorous.

 📋 Profile